-Continually mix until mixture is crumbly, breaking apart any overly large clumps as necessary.
+- Using a fork, continually mix until mixture is crumbly, breaking apart any overly large clumps as necessary (this will take a minute or two).
 Set aside.

-Add flour and baking soda and gently mix until combined.
+- Add the flour and baking soda and gently mix until combined.
+Do not overmix!

-Bake for 16 – 18 minutes until toothpick inserted into the very center of a muffin comes out clean.
+- Bake for 15 – 16 minutes until the centers are fully baked and a toothpick inserted comes out clean.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.